The project receives eight million Euros funding by the Federal Ministry of Education and Research (BMBF).

 “Use of drones in ecological monitoring is incredibly promising because we are able to cover relatively large areas at a high spatial resolution.
 We believe that drones can very well close the gap between aerial surveys and time-consuming on-site inspections to count marine and coastal birds, to measure grey and harbour seals or to map mussel beds and seagrass meadows,” says Anna Kersten of our drone project group.

 “So far we can only assume that drones cause relatively minor disturbances for wildlife but now want to find out systematically based on robust data.”
 This is what the APIS (Aerial Photogrammetric Integrative Surveys) project, which now financed by funds of the UAM-InnoRegion-SH, seeks to achieve.

-Please refer to the press release of UAM-InnoRegion-SH for further information about the joint research project (in German).
+Please refer to our project site for further information about our resaerch project and to the press release of UAM-InnoRegion-SH for further information about the joint research project (in German).